 I entered Israel with no problems at all – and no stamp!
 The immigration guy took a quick look at my passport, asked me how long I was going to stay for and welcomed me to Israel.
 I was given a separate card with my name and face on.
 Make sure you keep this with you at all times as it’s your proverbial stamp.
 Leaving, on the other hand – was a complete nightmare…

 Special note: Israel is the most security paranoid place I have ever been to.
 Most airports require you to be there for at least two hours before your flight leaves.
 Double that for Israel, or you could miss your flight.
 They’ll ask you the same questions five times over.
 They’ll scan your body.
 They’ll scan your face.
 They’ll scan your brain.
 They’ll scan your condoms.

 Get there four hours early at least to depart.

 My Malaysian stamps earned my backpack the experience of a ‘special’ search and more questions than a needy girlfriend with insecurity issues.
 However, when I left – I was given a separate exit stamped card again.
 Which means that there is no trace of a visit to Israel in your passport if you visit and want to also visit the aforementioned countries on the same passport.
 Ergo, there is no longer a problem.

 With regards to the stress of the constant badgering and searching of my bags – when such a situation arises either beforehand, or by retrospect – we need to ask ourselves; “is it worth it?”
 Is the probable hassle worth the potential stress involved?
 I would say a resounding “yes” in this situation.

 You can view my photos of Israel and Palestine on my fan page photo album here.
-“Shalom” and “Shukran” and all that!
+“Toda” and “Shukran” and all that jazz!